11jo/WarslingSniperKit/Readme.md

 - Move file A0WS.2da to 2da folder
 - Move readmes to readme folder and up english readme
 - Add iconv
+- Minor correction to the display of proficiencies during character creation and leveling up